TKomericki/Rhetos-wiki/Rhetos-CLI.md

 and run it manually from console when testing the application with `rhetos.exe dbupdate` (the exe is located in bin folder).

-## Build and database configuration settings
+## Build and dbupdate configuration settings

 Each Rhetos CLI command reads configuration from different configuration files, see [Configuration management](Configuration-management) for details.